WebAssembly/design/CAndC++.md

 `float` and `double` are the IEEE 754-2008 single- and double-precision types, which are native in WebAssembly. `long double` is the IEEE 754-2008 quad-precision type, which is a software-emulated type.
-WebAssembly does not have a builtin quad-precision type.
-Quad-precision is not part of the WebAssembly platform itself.
-There are no quad-precision operators built into WebAssembly.
+WebAssembly does not have a builtin quad-precision type or associated operators.
 The long double type here is software-emulated in library code linked into WebAssembly applications that need it.

 For performance and compatibility with other platforms, `float` and `double` are recommended for most uses.